 From 1951 to 1956, Gardner was associate editor of Poetry, under the editorship of Karl Shapiro.
 There she became known for her caring concern for the success of younger poets she worked with, even providing monetary help in some cases.
 Birthdays from the Ocean and The Looking Glass were nominated for the National Book Award, That Was Then was nominated for the 1980 American Book Award, and in 1981 Gardner was selected as the first recipient of the New York State Walt Whitman Citation of Merit for Poetry.

-Go here to explore the finding aid for the Isabella Gardner Papers at Washington University.
+Go here to explore the finding aid for the Isabella Gardner Papers and other Gardner resources at Washington University.